huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

      * use the same QUIC connection for both AXFR and IXFR requests to the same primary
-     * send the response(s) for each request as soon as they are available i.e. responses streams MAY be sent intermingled
+     * send the response(s) for each request as soon as they are available i.e. response streams MAY be sent intermingled

 ## Flow Control Mechanisms